gammu/gammu/readme.txt

         and output
       When make ./configure, use --newcalendar.
 If this works for Your phone, please report model and firmware version.

+   15.DCT4 phones with filesystem
+      * I uploaded file to phone, phone says "format unknown".
+      Unfortunately, if there is communication problem during uploading file and (for example) some file part is resent by Gammu, phone can recognize it incorrectly.
+Please try to upload file again and (if problem still happen) report to Gammu author(s).

    AT section